Scott-Rowland/ct-wipe-certifier/README.md

 # CT-Wipe v0.1

-Deterministic cryptographic certification primitive for verifiable destruction events.
+Deterministic cryptographic certification primitive for destruction event verification.

 ## What It Does

 CT-Wipe produces deterministic, tamper-evident certification artifacts for destruction events.

-Verification is independent, reproducible, and fails closed.
+Verification is independent, reproducible, and fail-closed.

 ## Verify It Yourself (30 seconds)